janemrich/cvlab/README.md

 Contains code for hyperparameter search, architecture search, testing and benchmarking versus traditional denoising methods.

 As the denoising was part of a bigger project, files for demosaicing and joint demosaicing and denoising are available as well.

+# Report
+A detailed report on this project can be found here: https://github.com/janemrich/cvlab/blob/master/Demosaicing_and_Denoising_For_Interleaved_X_Ray_Channels.pdf